-- Legal product.
 You can start by ensuring that your product is legal to sell.
 Things like raw cider, for example, may not be legal to sell in your state.
-You should check with your state Department of Agriculture and Department of Health and Human Services as well as the United States Food and Drug Administration to make sure that your product is licensed, labeled and legal to sell in your state.
+You should check with your state Department of Agriculture and Department of Health and Human Services as well as the United States Food and Drug Administration to make sure that your product is licensed, labeled, and legal to sell in your state.
 No distributor can purchase an illegal product.

 These helpful hints can make your first distributor relationship go more smoothly and keep your relationships strong and healthy.

-- Do your homework.
-That means setting up a business plan and setting up your business professionally and properly.
+That means setting up a business plan and running your business professionally and properly.
 It means researching what products distributors want and fitting your plan to sell to distributors into your overall business plan.